ggreer/geoff.greer.fm/_posts/2016-02-04-on-learning-c-part-3-c-programming-substance-guidelines.md

 ...
 >    - Handle errors like everyone is watching

 This seems needlessly paranoid.
 Both the "when" and "how" of error handling depend heavily on what you're doing.
 If your code is used (or can be used) in something important, then go wild checking return values.
 However, there are some errors that you should probably never try to handle.
 For example, according to the spec, `malloc()` will return `NULL` if it couldn't allocate the requested memory.
 In practice, it's practically useless to check the return value of `malloc()`.
+Modern operating systems will lie about having enough memory.
+According to [the Linux `malloc` manpage](http://linux.die.net/man/3/malloc):

+> By default, Linux follows an optimistic memory allocation strategy.
+This means that when `malloc()` returns non-`NULL` there is no guarantee that the memory really is available.

-Modern operating systems will lie about having enough memory<sup>[\[2\]](#ref_2)</sup>, then [kill your process for accessing the "allocated" memory](https://www.kernel.org/doc/gorman/html/understand/understand016.html).
+After lying to your process, the OS will then [kill it for accessing the "allocated" memory](https://www.kernel.org/doc/gorman/html/understand/understand016.html).
+Considering these behaviors, it makes very little sense to handle `malloc()` errors.

 That said, C programs written by beginners tend to have issues with error handling.
 Often, they completely ignore errors and keep on truckin', causing them to crash in odd ways.
 A simple crash-and-burn check would do wonders.
 Something like: